TomTheCatt/Check-Dead-Words/README.md

 # Check Dead Words

+# IMPORTANT !!!
+Check-Dead-Words has been updated and replaced by [CDead](https://github.com/TomTheCatt/CDead), featuring more accurate dead word identification, bigger input, and better optimized code.

 ## About
 Check Dead Words is a program used to check what's known as "dead words" in a sentances or paragraph.
 This allows students to easily check if dead words are present in their papers without needing to go through each paragraph word-for-word.